Rodolfo Castro Player Props: Pirates vs. Brewers

 Rodolfo Castro At The Plate

-- Castro has seven doubles, six home runs and 17 walks while hitting .265.
+- Castro is batting .259 with seven doubles, six home runs and 17 walks.

-- Looking at the 54 games he has played this season, he's hit a long ball in six of them (11.1%), and in 3.4% of his trips to the plate.
+- He has hit a long ball in six games this season (10.9%), homering in 3.3% of his plate appearances.

-- Castro has an RBI in 11 of 54 games this year, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 20.0% of his games this year, Castro has had at least one RBI.
+He's picked up more than one in 12.7% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.